coredds/eniGOma/CONTRIBUTING.md

-# Contributing to eniGOma
+# Contributing to enigoma

-Thank you for considering contributing to eniGOma!
+Thank you for considering contributing to enigoma!
 We welcome contributions from the community to help improve the project.

 ## How to Contribute